svekeman/www-greenitglobe/www.greenitglobe.com/content/solutions/hypersecure-workspaces.md

 +++
 disc = "A hypersecure worksapce keeps everything safe where you want it: in a central secured cloud envrionment.
-Access to your data is SSL-encrypted, password protected, controlled and auditable.
+Access to your data is SSL-encrypted, password protected and 100%  controlled and auditable.
 That way, confidential data and high-value intellectual property is available anywhere while being kept safe inside the company.
 No more IT security nightmares, ever.. " title = "Hypersecure Workspaces" thin = "Why"
 +++